Joint Beamforming and Position Optimization for Fluid RIS-aided ISAC Systems: Proposed Algorithm

 \subsection{Reformulation of $\varepsilon_r$}

-Carefully inspecting $\varepsilon_r$ in (\ref{sensing_loss}), it can be observed that $\varepsilon_r$ is a quadratic function with respect to the covariance matrix $\mathbf{R}_s$, while $\mathbf{R}_s$ is also a quadratic function with respect to the variables, making $\varepsilon_r$ a quartic function with respect to the variables.
-To simplify the objective function in (\ref{formulation}{a}), we reduce the order of $\varepsilon_r$ to be a quadratic function with respect to the variables.
+{Carefully inspecting $\varepsilon_r$ in (\ref{sensing_loss}), it is a quartic function of the optimization variables, as it is quadratic w.r.t. $\mathbf{R}_s$, which itself depends quadratically on the optimization variables. } To simplify the objective function in (\ref{formulation}{a}), we reduce the order of $\varepsilon_r$ to be a quadratic function w.r.t. the variables.
+First, we design a reference covariance matrix $\widetilde{\mathbf{R}}_s$ that only considers sensing.
+According to \cite{sensing_only}, the problem of designing $\widetilde{\mathbf{R}}_s$ can be given by

-Specifically, we first design an optimum covariance matrix $\widetilde{\mathbf{R}}_s$ that only takes the sensing into consideration.
-According to \cite{sensing_only}, the problem of designing $\widetilde{\mathbf{R}}_s$ can given as
+where the objective function requires the designed sensing beampattern to be similar to an ideal one.
+In the constraint of (\ref{formulation0}{c}), the radiation power at the fRIS is $\|\mathbf{Gx}\|^2$, and the last constraint requires $\widetilde{\mathbf{R}}_s$ to be rank-one since $\mathbf{R}_s = \mathbf{v} \mathbf{v}^\mathrm{H}$.
+This problem can be directly solved via SDR with Gaussian randomization \cite{SDR} and penalty-based method \cite{rank_penalty}.

-where the objective function requires the designed sensing beampattern to be similar to an ideal one, the constraint (\ref{formulation0}{b}) indicates that $\widetilde{\mathbf{R}}_s$ is semi-definite, the radiation power at the fRIS is $\|\mathbf{Gx}\|^2$ in the constraint (\ref{formulation0}{c}), and the last constraint requires $\widetilde{\mathbf{R}}_s$ to be rank-one since the ultimately designed $\mathbf{R}_s$ should satisfy $\mathbf{R}_s =\mathbf{v}\mathbf{v}^\mathrm{H}$.
-The problem (\ref{formulation0}) can be directly solved with SDR approach.
-To guarantee the rank-one constraint of $\widetilde{\mathbf{R}}_s$, various methods can be employed, such as Gaussian randomization \cite{SDR} and penalty-based method \cite{rank_penalty}.
+{\textit{\textbf{Remark 1:} To handle (\ref{formulation0}{d}), SDR followed by Gaussian randomization can be adopted to construct a feasible rank-one solution.
+While a theoretical proof of tightness is generally intractable, this approach is widely adopted and has demonstrated strong empirical performance.
+For the penalty-based method, the rank-one constraint can be enforced via a penalty term $\big(\mathrm{tr}(\widetilde{\mathbf{R}}_s) - \|\widetilde{\mathbf{R}}_s\|_2\big)$.
+As proven in \cite{penaltytwo}, a rank-one solution can be obtained when the penalty factor is sufficiently large.}}